darrylwest/node-messaging-commons/README.md

 This defines a message hub listening on port 23442 with a name of MyMessageHub and accepting pub/sub messages on any defined channel channels.

-A more robust solution would specify a logger and other parameters like a list of valid channel names.
-It would look like this:
+A more robust solution would specify a logger, run as a daemon, and specify other parameters like a list of valid channel names.
+It would possibly look like this:

 ~~~
 	var Config = function() {